Help job seekers be ready to work for your city by preparing them for a great interview!

 Learn about the city’s projects and history, review their website, and take some time to explore the city before your interview.

 Be sure you know what building you’re going to, what door to use, and who you should check in with when you arrive.
 Could parking or traffic be an issue?
 Plan your route and make sure to arrive 10-15 minutes early.
 Never, ever be late.

 You’re prepared to answer questions, but make sure you’re also prepared to ask some!
 Not only will you get to know the position and the city better, you’ll also show your interviewers how interested you are in the job.

 Bringing a portfolio or examples of your work.
 Practice how you will highlight the skills your work demonstrates.
 Even better?
 Create a “leave-behind,” condensed version to help the interviewer remember you and your work.

 Dress at least as professionally as you expect your interviewer to be dressed, and remember: it’s better to be overdressed than underdressed.

 Listen and communicate.

 Listen carefully and have a positive attitude.
-Take a second to think about your answer if you need to — taking time to understand the question will help you keep your answer focused and on-topic.
-Remember that not all communication is verbal and to be aware of nonverbal cues from the interview panel.
-These signals can help you judge whether you are answering a question completely or spending too much time on a certain point.
+Take a second to think about your answer—taking time to understand the question will help you keep your answer focused and on-topic.
+Remember that not all communication is verbal.

 Show your personality.

-Speak with genuine enthusiasm for what you do and show confidence by making comfortable eye contact with everyone in the room.
-Try to relax!
+Speak with genuine enthusiasm for what you do, and show confidence by making comfortable eye contact with everyone in the room.
+Be authentic.
+Try to relax, and have fun!